 “Regain said they had a mechanism which was patented by them that took the cyanide and reactive gases out of their waste products,” he says.
 “I had read a bit about spent potlining … I thought it was interesting but I need to know more.
-But then Regain starting talking to us and said 'No, we actually cook in the kiln and drive the dangerous gases off'.”
+But then Regain started talking to us and said 'No, we actually cook in the kiln and drive the dangerous gases off'.”

 Michael then began to wonder what Regain could do for Adelaide Brighton.